numpy/numpy/doc/source/reference/random/bit_generators/index.rst

 --------------

-The random values produced by :class:`~Generator` orignate in a BitGenerator.
+The random values produced by :class:`~Generator` originate in a BitGenerator.
 The BitGenerators do not directly provide random numbers and only contains methods used for seeding, getting or setting the state, jumping or advancing the state, and for accessing low-level wrappers for consumption by code that can efficiently